MicrosoftDocs/win32/desktop-src/CIMWin32Prov/reset-method-in-class-cim-coolingdevice.md

 ---
-Description: The Reset method of the CIM\_CoolingDevice class requests a reset of the logical device. ms.assetid: eaf113ac-ccaf-428e-b01f-58950967d779 ms.tgt_platform: multiple
+description: The Reset method of the CIM\_CoolingDevice class requests a reset of the logical device. ms.assetid: eaf113ac-ccaf-428e-b01f-58950967d779 ms.tgt_platform: multiple
 title: Reset method of the CIM_CoolingDevice class